-Go through these websites and do as you did with your college career center database.
+Go through these websites and do exactly what you did with your college career center database.
 Write down each one that’s relevant to you and your goals.

 Use your family and friends to network

-- SALT: “I tried but I just don’t know anyone!
-I emailed a couple friends but they have no idea.
+- SALT: “I tried, but I just don’t know anyone!
+I emailed a couple of friends but they have no idea.
 It’s frustrating when it’s all about WHO you know.
 How can they expect me to know all these people when I’m just a student?”

 They can send a few emails and bypass the entire hiring apparatus and get a meeting with a hiring manager.
 These will be friends who’ll vouch for them saying, “You really need to talk to this person,” which profoundly changes the tenor of the conversation.